itsigorjozwiak/itsigorjozwiak/README.md

 I am passionate about issues related to artificial intelligence, especially machine learning, deep learning and the use of AI in everyday solutions.
 I am eager to learn new tools and experiment with AI models.֎🇦🇮

+In my spare time, I enjoy analysing problems related to computer networks.
+It fascinates me that understanding them is key to ensuring the security of IT systems🌐

 I enjoy exploring mathematical and physical problems.
 Thanks to programming, various algorithms and numerical methods, I analyse different solutions to better understand how a problem works and how it can be solved efficiently.📈
 ## Soft Skills 🧠
 - **Analytical Thinking**: effective analysis of complex problems and searching for and optimalising solutions